We couldn't have been more mismatched, but we bonded as workaholics.

 P. was kind of the perfect combo platter, a non-committal non-stop worker in an arts journalism-adjacent field.

 Our “dates” coincided with work.
 After a quick bite, P. would take me along to nightclubs, or to stalk celebrities in places where he’d gotten tips they could be found.
-We once spent six hours sitting on a stoop across from Nell’s on a tip that Prince might show up.
+We once spent several hours sitting on a stoop across from Nell’s on a tip that a major celebrity might show up.
 We gave up around 3am and went back to P.’s place.
 Then his beeper went off.
 He jumped on his skateboard, cruising across 14th Street to get the shot.